Child Custody

 Child Custody For Raleigh Business Owners

 Owning and running a business takes considerable time and effort.
 In these cases, you may need specialized custody agreements that account for these commitments.
+As business owners ourselves, we recognize the delicate balance between professional commitments and parental responsibilities.
+This unique perspective allows us to develop custody solutions that protect both your relationship with your children and your professional interests.

 Our lawyers can help business owners like you facilitate workable child custody agreements with your spouse, allowing you to remain part of your kids’ lives while running your enterprise.
 Tell us more about your scenario, and we can help you seek a workable and amicable agreement.
-Call 919-518-9540 to set up a consultation with one of our attorneys today.
+Call 984-326-3302 to set up a consultation with one of our attorneys today.

 Advocate For Your Kids’ Best Interests – Call Our Visitation Lawyers

 The attorneys at Gantt Family Law work with child custody clients in the Triangle area and beyond.
 We understand the importance of your custody case.
 We can advise you on protecting your rights as custody decisions get made.
 If you are thinking of getting a divorce and you have minor children at home, it is vital to consult with a knowledgeable family law attorney who can advise you of these critical rights.
-Our attorneys have over two decades of experience and lead attorney Richard Gantt is in North Carolina Magazine’s Legal Elite Hall of Fame.
+Our child custody attorneys have over two decades of experience and lead attorney Richard Gantt is in North Carolina Magazine’s Legal Elite Hall of Fame.

 Visit our contact page to get started today.